botpress/botpress/docs/guide/docs/managing/user-auth.md

 If you try to run Botpress at this point, you will have an error because the Passport Twitter Strategy requires a disabled server session by default.
 Enable it in your `botpress.config.json` file by setting `httpServer.session.enabled` to `true`.
 Restart the server; Botpress should be running properly.

 Now we need to point Twitter to a callback URL so it can provide the authentication values.
-Let's implement that callback url for our bot using `createRouterForBot`, available from the Botpress HTTP SDK.
+Let's implement that callback url for our chatbot using `createRouterForBot`, available from the Botpress HTTP SDK.
 This function allows us to define a custom module router for a specific bot.
 We will define our router in the `onServerReady` function of our module entry point.

 ```ts
 const onServerReady = async (bp: typeof sdk) => {